 Outside taps are usually made out of brass.
 This helps to prevent them from corroding from their exposure to the elements all year round.

-Outside tap plumbing
+Outside tap supply

 As for the supply side, a typical outside tap usually has a male ¾ inch BSP thread at the rear.
 This usually connects to a 90 degree tap connector which may also feature the backing plate for securing the tap to the wall.
-The tap connected is then connected to the supply pipe via a solder or compression fitting.
+The tap is then connected to the supply pipe via a solder or compression fitting.

 There are several possible ways to connect an outside tap to the mains, such as teeing off from a property’s underground service pipe.
 However, the most common configuration is that the tap is fitted on the external wall of a kitchen or downstairs toilet, and the supply for it is tee’d off from the nearby pipework inside that room.